Table of Contents

-Payday loans (cash advances or check loans) are small short-term unsecured loans that are supposed to be repaid on the next person’s payday.
+Payday loans (cash advances or check loans or deferred deposit transactions) are small short-term unsecured loans that are supposed to be repaid on the next person’s payday.

 Such loans are either given against a personal post-dated check that is cashed by a lender on a payday, or they are repaid by means of electronic money transfer when a lender withdraws a repayment from a borrower’s bank account on due payday.

 The term of an average payday loan is 2-4 weeks.

 According to the CFPB 2013 report, a payday loan idea may be good practice for consumers who need immediate funds for a short period of time but they should have a reliable cash income to be able to cover loans within a very tight time scale.